hmanukyanVMw/ci-task-test/EmitterCI/docker-images/logemitter/README.md

 # how to push log-emitter application in cloud foundry

-- In first step we should build this docker image
+- In first step we should build this docker image, create Docker file and copy this code.
     <pre><code>
     FROM golang:1.10